Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 Price wise, it's slightly above your average coffee place in Bogor, but worth every penny. <sub> (in this case, worth every perak)</sub>

-For payment I think they accept the following: cash, OVO, go-pay and BCA debit card.
+For payment they accept: cash, OVO, go-pay and BCA debit card.
 They are not able to accept credit card or debit card other than BCA yet (confirmation required).

 <b style="color:#50A14F">Side-note</b>: If you ever happen to meet one of the co-founders, Sumi, have a chat.